KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/reps.md

   - temperature
   - wind
   - precipitation
+  - cloud cover
-  - pressure
+  - humidity
 - Ensemble mean and spread
-- Regional uncertainty guidance for weather-sensitive decision making
+- Short-range regional uncertainty guidance

 ---

+## Ensemble methodology
+REPS ensemble members differ through perturbations to:
+- initial conditions
+- boundary conditions
+- physical tendencies

+A control member without perturbations is also produced.

+---

 ## Relationship to other models
-REPS is the ensemble companion to Canada’s **RDPS** deterministic regional model.
+REPS is the ensemble companion to Canada’s **RDPS** deterministic regional forecast system.

-It complements both RDPS and **GEPS** by providing probabilistic guidance at regional scales.
+It complements **RDPS** and **GEPS** by providing probabilistic guidance at regional scales.

 ---